LavanyaGovindaraju/Nutri_ChatBot/Readme.md

 # 🥑 NutriBot: Your Nutrition Assistant

 NutriBot is a conversational AI application designed to help users understand and explore a human nutrition textbook using a Retrieval-Augmented Generation (RAG) pipeline.
-It integrates a Streamlit interface, sentence embedding, FAISS vector search, and LLM-based text generation.
+It integrates a Streamlit interface, sentence embedding, FAISS vector search, and LLM-based text generation- powered with LangChain for more robust context handling and modularity.

 ---